SravanSoma777/SravansBookStore/SravansBookStore/README.txt

 -- the new migration file was empty
 -- in dataAccesss.data => application.dbcontext.cs added public DbSet<Category> Categories { get; set; }
--- then Removed migrations done previously to avoid duplication -- then added migration using the same command
+-- then Removed migrations done previously to avoid duplication -- then added migration using the same command add-migration AddCategoryToDb